MicrosoftDocs/VBA-Docs/api/Publisher.Shape.CatalogMergeItems.md

 ## Remarks

-The catalog merge area can contain picture and text data fields you have inserted, in addition to other design elements you choose.
+The catalog merge area can contain picture and text data fields that you have inserted, in addition to other design elements that you choose.

 ## Example

-The following example tests whether any page in the specified publication contains a catalog merge area, and if it does, it returns a list of the shapes it contains.
+The following example tests whether any page in the specified publication contains a catalog merge area, and if it does, it returns a list of the shapes that it contains.

 ```vb
 Sub ListCatalogMergeAreaContents()